santiagobarreda/h95/README.md

 # Original Readme file

 Below is the original readme file with some slight formatting changes.
 This is found in the h95-alldata.zip file.
+All files described are in the same zip file.

 ## Filenames (e.g., 'm12ae')